 Books and periodicals about music and various collections and editions of printed music.
 Techniques of suitable style in presentation of formal documented papers.
+An additional fee is associated with this course.

-MUS 5010 - Symphonic Wind Ensemble (1)
+MUS 5010 - Symphonic Wind Ensemble (0-1)

-A select band which performs original literature and transcriptions of many famous works at frequent appearances.
+A select band which performs original band literature and transcriptions of many famous works at frequent appearances.
 Membership selected by audition.
 This course is co-listed with MUS 4010.
 May be repeated.
 An additional fee is associated with this course.

-MUS 5015 - Opera Theatre (1)
+MUS 5015 - Opera Theatre (0-1)

 Production of scenes from operatic repertoire.
 This course is co-listed with MUS 4015.
 May be repeated for a maximum of 4 semester hours.
+An additional fee is associated with this course.